You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 For anyone who doesn’t want to smoke or deal with unpredictable edibles, drinking cannabis-infused beverages is a discreet and approachable option.

 How Do Cannabis Drinks Work?
-(Or, Why You Don’t Have to Wait an Hour to Feel Something)
+(Or, Why You Don't Have to Wait Forever)

 Unlike your classic pot brownie (hi, 90-minute waiting game), most cannabis drinks use emulsification technology—fancy science-speak for: we found a way to mix oily cannabis extract with liquid so your body can absorb it quickly.